Even though Abby Slutsky owns a bakery business, she likes to find a balance between nutritional foods, interesting side dishes, and sweets.

 For years, I have doctored a commercial brine.
 I like the herb-flavored Fire & Flavor brine kit, which includes a sealable brining bag.

 Then I brine the turkey as directed.
 I find that the turkey absorbs sufficient liquid and tastes a lot less salty than if I use the entire box.
-Many will say that this method of brining is really marinating because salt is essential to brining.
-However, I find that the results produce a juicy bird and use a lot less salt.
+I find that the results produce a juicy bird and use a lot less salt.
 I also get a lot more bang for my buck out of my brining kit.
 If desired, purchase extra brining bags for other turkeys.

 Use a Flavor Injecter to Add Flavor

 Brining is not the only way to add liquid flavoring and moisture to a turkey.
-Prepare a salt-free, flavorful liquid and inject it into your turkey a full day before you plan to use it.
+Prepare a salt-free or reduced sodium, flavorful liquid and inject it into your turkey a full day before you plan to use it.
 When injecting a turkey you want minimal holes in your turkey, but you also need to inject it in multiple areas so that the flavor is evenly distributed.

 A flavor injector (a syringe-like tool) allows you to inject liquid into the turkey.
 I have the Dimeshy heavy-duty 304 injector kit.
 The syringe is extremely sturdy and includes three needles and brushes for cleaning.
 I have taken mine apart and cleaned it in the top of my dishwasher with ease.
 The three-ring handle is comfortable to use, and the chamber holds a lot of liquid.